Huawei faces R1.5m fine for employing too many foreign workers

 About 90% of the company’s employees were foreign nationals, violating “employment equity” regulations, which impose a limit of 40%, the department said, citing a 2020 audit.

-The department said it had filed court papers seeking a fine of R1.5m or 2% of the local firm’s 2020 turnover for the alleged rule breaches.
+The department said it has filed court papers seeking a fine of R1.5m or 2% of the local firm’s 2020 turnover for the alleged rule breaches.

-“We are requesting the honourable court to grant them an order that says they must implement an employment equity plan that will redress the status quo,” said labour department advocate Fikiswa Mncanca-Bede.
+The court is being asked to grant an order to “implement an employment equity plan that will redress the status quo”, said labour department advocate Fikiswa Mncanca-Bede.

 Huawei SA said it is “committed to continue engaging further with the department on our equity plan.
 Huawei is committed to complying with local laws and regulations.”